hp3240auqq/prima.cpp/README.md

 This enables more aggressive overlap but also introduce extra memory access latency.
 Use `--force` only after testing, as its effect depends on your hardware and OS behavior.

+**4. Does it support Windows?**

+Not yet—but it's on the roadmap.
+Currently, prima.cpp can run on Linux, macOS, Android and HarmonyOS (via Termux).
+You can mix heterogeneous devices in the cluster.

-## Acknowledgment
+## ❤️ Acknowledgment
-Our prima.cpp (aka piped-ring llama.cpp) is an optimized distributed implementation built upon [llama.cpp](https://github.com/ggml-org/llama.cpp) and the [GGUF/GGML](https://github.com/ggml-org/ggml) ecosystem, so we gratefully acknowledge the incredible work and open-source contributions from the llama.cpp community.
+This project builds upon the incredible work from the open-source community, especially [ggml, gguf](https://github.com/ggml-org/ggml), and [llama.cpp](https://github.com/ggml-org/llama.cpp).
+We gratefully acknowledge their contributions.

-## Cite US
+## 📚 Cite Us
 If you find this work helpful, please do not hesitate to cite us and send a star! 🤩

 Arxiv is coming!